Special territories of members of the European Economic Area: Heligoland

 Heligoland is an archipelago of Germany situated in the North Sea 70 km off the German north-western coast.
 It is part of the EU, but is excluded from the customs union and the VAT area.

-Monastic community of Mount Athos
+Mount Athos

-Monastic community of Mount Athos is an autonomous monastic region of Greece.
+Mount Athos is an autonomous monastic region of Greece.
 Greece's EU accession treaty provides that Mount Athos maintains its centuries-old special legal status, guaranteed by article 105 of the Greek Constitution.
 It is part of the customs union but outside the VAT area.
 Notwithstanding that a special permit is required to enter the peninsula and that there is a prohibition on the admittance of women, it is part of the Schengen Area.
 The monastery has certain rights to house monks from countries outside the EU.
 A declaration attached to Greece's accession treaty to the Schengen Agreement states that Mount Athos's "special status" should be taken into account in the application of the Schengen rules.

+Plazas de soberanía

+The plazas de soberanía are small islands and a peninsula scattered along the Moroccan coast which have been integral parts of Spain since the 15th century and therefore are also part of the European Union.
+Their currency is the euro.